Print Version

 If your child has an immune system disorder, contact your health care provider.
 Your health care provider can give your child a special type of immune globulin which contains a large number of antibodies to help prevent infection, or they can provide early treatment with an antiviral drug.

 If your child has a fever, do not give aspirin [acetylsalicylic acid (ASA)] or any products that contain aspirin.
-Taking aspirin increases the risk of getting Reye's syndrome.
-This severe illness can damage the liver and brain.
+Taking aspirin increases the risk of getting Reye's syndrome, a severe illness can damage the liver and brain.
 If you want to control your child's fever, it is safe to use acetaminophen (Tylenol®, Tempra®, Panadol® and others)

 Keep a child with chickenpox home if the illness is severe enough that the child cannot participate in regular activities or if the child has a fever.
 For mild cases, exclusion is not necessary as long as they feel well enough to take part in regular activities, even if they still have a rash